greninger-lab/revica-strm/README.md

-# REVICA-STRM
+# revica-strm

-STRM = Streamlined
+strm = streamlined

-This is a fork of the [original REVICA](https://github.com/greninger-lab/revica), meant for faster assembly of viral genomes from metagenomics sequencing data.
-Other changes include streamlined (combined) output files and quality-of-life features for multi-organism/reference sequencing data (e.g. Influenza with 8 segments).
+This is a fork of the [original REVICA](https://github.com/greninger-lab/revica), meant for faster assembly of viral genomes from short-read sequencing data.
+It uses the newer BWA-MEM2 aligner and employs additional assembly quality checks to provide higher-quality consensus genomes, while striving to make output files and reporting more concise and informative.

 ---

-REVICA is a reference-based viral consensus genome assembly pipeline for some of the most common respiratory viruses.
-REVICA currently supports genome assembly of:
+revica-strm is a reference-based viral consensus genome assembly pipeline for some of the most common respiratory viruses. revica-strm currently supports genome assembly of:
 - Enterovirus (EV)
 - Seasonal human coronavirus (HCOV)
 - Human metapneumovirus (HMPV)